Multipartite edge modes and tensor networks: Multipartite edge modes

 Now assume that we have a tensor network with a holographic entropy formula where we minimize \eqref{eqn:old-tee} over bulk regions of the correct homology class, using for example the construction of \cite{Akers:2024ixq}.
 Assume that the entanglement wedges of the various regions are topologically the same as you would find in AdS/CFT, see Figure \ref{fig:tpi-regions}.
 Then, the tripartite information is

 where $I_{3,\eth}$ is the contribution of the extensive term (which behaves similarly to the area term in gravity) and the last term is the same combination of $S_{\mathrm{nonloc}}$.
-Both of these last two terms satisfy \eqref{eqn:tpi-lim}.
-However, the first term does not, so \eqref{eqn:donn-tpi} overall fails to satisfy \eqref{eqn:tpi-lim}.
+Both of these last two terms satisfy \eqref{eqn:tpi-lim}.\footnote{The second satisfies \eqref{eqn:tpi-lim} for the same reason as the holographic entropy.
+For the third term, note that as we shrink $B_2$ the volume of $b_2$, and therefore its maximum entropy shrinks also.} However, the first term does not, so \eqref{eqn:donn-tpi} overall fails to satisfy \eqref{eqn:tpi-lim}.

 To prove \eqref{eqn:donn-tpi}, we can use \eqref{eqn:old-tee} for the regions $B_{1,2,3}, B_{12}, B_{23}, B_{123}$, since all of their entanglement wedges have the same topology.
 While the formula was not originally proven for the topology of $b_{13}$, which is a strip connecting $B_{1}$ to $B_{3}$, it remains true by the following argument, following \cite{Levin:2006zz,Soni:2015yga}.
 Let us recall the derivation of the form \eqref{eqn:old-tee}, say for $b_2$.
 We deform the lattice as in the left of Figure \ref{fig:tee-old-calc}, so that there is one plaquette in the bulk; the controlled unitaries from Appendix \ref{app:dg_model_properties} that implement this deformation act only within $b_2$.
 The Hilbert space is labelled in terms of the group element around the half-loops, labelled as grey arrows.
 Each half-loop at $\eth b_2$ is completely unconstrained in the density matrix, except that the product of all of them is $e$, by flatness of the plaquette.
 Going to a sector of fixed holonomies at $\partial \Sigma$, the reduced density matrix is maximally mixed over a $\abs{G}^{\abs{\eth b_2} - 1}$-dimensional subspace, labelled by half-loop configurations satisfying the single constraint.
 The last term in \eqref{eqn:old-tee} is the entropy of these boundary holonomies.
 This argument only relies on the bulk region having topology $D^{2}$, so it goes over to the strip of $b_{13}$.